 Section 46.
-This act shall become effective on the first day of the third month following its passage and approval by the Governor, or its otherwise becoming law.
+This act shall become effective on the first day of the third month following its passage and approval by the Governor, or its otherwise becoming law, if, and only if, an amendment to the Constitution of Alabama of 1901, is ratified repealing the provision of the Constitution of Alabama of 1901, prohibiting the Alabama Legislature from enacting any legislation authorizing lotteries or gift enterprises.